 In the following article, we dive into exactly what these companies have done to create their communities, focusing on one of the latest and most hyped communities, Rapha Cycling Club.

-For a long time, Harley-Davidson has been the brand to look up to in regard to creating a successful community.
-In fact, the Harley Owners Group (HOG Members) was established in 1983, where the company was threatened by economic recession.
-As a consequence, Harley-Davidson chose to focus on their core business – their group of loyal motor cyclists, who they wanted to build a solid and long-term relationship with.
-Members pay $75 dollars for an annual membership, while others go all-in and buy a lifetime membership.
+For a long time, Harley-Davidson has been the brand to look up to regarding creating a successful community.
+The Harley Owners Group (HOG Members) was established in 1983, where the company was threatened by the economic recession.
+As a consequence, Harley-Davidson chose to focus on their core business – their group of loyal motorcyclists, who they wanted to build a solid and long-term relationship with.
+Members pay 75 dollars for an annual membership, while others go all-in and buy a lifetime membership.
 Their community has been extremely successful with around 1 million members and has paved the way for new communities.

 The world’s biggest cycling community – Rapha Cycling Club

 In 2017, Rapha experienced 24% growth in their global Clubhouses and has, therefore, passed 13.000 members.
 But the founder, Mottram, does not focus on the economy, but instead on the members.
-The company’s mantra is ”putting the customer at the center of everything we do”.
+The company’s mantra is ”putting the customer at the centre of everything we do”.
 Mottram explains that in practice, they build long-term relations with their customers (or members) over time.
 They want customers to return again and again Rapha has succeeded because of their direct-to-consumer business model, which is shaping the RCC-community.
-If you work in a subscription or membership-based business, this is definitely something you’ve heard about before.
+If you work in a subscription or membership-based business, this is something you’ve heard about before, right?

 To become a part of RCC, members need to pay around 1.300 DKK annually.
-In return, members get access to a number of benefits, e.g.:
+In return, members get access to several benefits, e.g.:

 - A welcome package